Prep sports upcoming games

 Thank you for reading!

-Varsity baseball: Lake Havasu plays Page High School at 11 a.m. at Kingman High School

-Varsity baseball: Lake Havasu plays Kingman Academy at 3 p.m. at Kingman High School
+Varsity boys tennis: Lake Havasu plays Prescott on the road at 3:30 p.m.

-Varsity boys tennis: Lake Havasu plays Flagstaff at home at 3:30 p.m.
+JV girls tennis: Lake Havasu plays Prescott at home at 3:30 p.m.

-Varsity girls tennis: Lake Havasu plays Flagstaff on the road at 3:30 p.m.
+Varsity girls tennis: Lake Havasu plays Prescott at home at 3:30 p.m.

-FR/SO baseball: Lake Havasu plays Lee Williams at home at 4 p.m.
+FR/SO baseball: Lake Havasu plays Willow Canyon at home at 3:45 p.m.

-JV baseball: Lake Havasu plays Lee Williams at home at 2 p.m.
+JV baseball: Lake Havasu plays Willow Canyon on the road at 3:45 p.m.

-Varsity baseball: Lake Havasu plays Kingman on the road at 9 a.m.
+Varsity baseball: Lake Havasu plays Willow Canyon on the road at 3:45 p.m.

-Varsity softball: Lake Havasu plays Shadow Ridge on the road at 9:30 a.m.
+FR/SO softball: Lake Havasu plays Willow Canyon on the road at 3:45 p.m.

-Varsity softball: Lake Havasu plays Empire on the road at 2 p.m.
+JV softball: Lake Havasu plays Willow Canyon at home at 4 p.m.

-Varsity softball: Lake Havasu plays Liberty on the road at 3:30 p.m.
+Varsity softball: Lake Havasu plays Willow Canyon at home at 2 p.m.

-ST. LOUIS (AP) — When season tickets sales began for Major League Soccer's newest …

-Kyle Busch sent Fontana off in style.
-The veteran stormed up from the back after an early penalty and earned his first victory for Richard Childress Racing while winning on this Southern California track for the fifth time.
-Busch held off Chase Elliott and Ross Chastain in NASCAR’s final race on the gloriously weathered asphalt at Auto Club Speedway, which will soon be demolished to make room for a half-mile track.
-Busch drove his Chevrolet to victory in only his second race with RCR, which scooped him up in December after his 15-year tenure with Joe Gibbs Racing ended.
+Bryce Young has no doubt he can stay healthy in the NFL.
+C.J.
+Stroud believes he’ll be just fine running against pro defenses.
+The two quarterbacks generally regarded as the best in this year’s draft class had a simple message for the critics Friday — think again.
+They went first and second at Podium 1 during Friday's NFL annual scouting combine, which could be the same sequence on draft night.
+Young's doubters worry his lack of size could lead to injuries while Stroud's detractors have questioned his mobility.

+Emily Bessoir had 18 points and 13 rebounds for her first career double-double, Charisma Osborne also scored 18 points and No. 19 UCLA beat No. 21 Arizona 73-59 in the Pac-12 Tournament.
+UCLA, a No. 5 seed, advances to the semifinals on Friday after handing Arizona its first three-game skid of the season.
+Londynn Jones made her only 3-pointer with 5:18 left in the third quarter to put UCLA ahead 47-35 and the Bruins led by double figures the rest of the way.
+Arizona only made two field goals in the third quarter — both in the opening three minutes.
+Bessoir made two 3-pointers to start the fourth quarter and Gina Conti added another 3 to give UCLA a 17-point lead with 7:30 left.

 (0) comments